-• Student will receive a 10 day out-of-school suspension.
-5 days may be rescinded if the student is enrolled in an adolescent certified drug rehabilitation/educational program.
+• Student will receive a 5 day out-of-school suspension plus 5 days of OFI.
+The 5 days OFI may be rescinded if the student is enrolled in an adolescent certified drug rehabilitation/educational program.
 A notice of enrollment must be given to Student Affairs on the company's official letterhead to have days rescinded.
 Rescinding of suspensions are only offered to first time offenders.
 Maximum penalty is expulsion from Leon County Schools and recommendation for prosecution.
+Suspensions will result in the immediate revocation of on campus parking for the remainder of the school year.